UbuntuBudgie/UBpi/README.md

 Hi folks,

-This is our raspberry pi build based upon 22.10 - it is of alpha quality to be used for feedback and testing
+This is our beta raspberry pi build based upon 22.10 - it is of beta quality to be used for feedback and testing

 https://discourse.ubuntubudgie.org/t/testing-22-10-are-you-brave-enough/5975